 As part of our tradition we went to choose a decoration at the Garden Centre- Mads was allowed to choose any one she wanted.

 Later that evening we went to the Christmas village Fayre to watch the lights get switched on- Mads loved her glowstick necklace!

 On Sunday we stayed in our PJ's all day and did lots of festive things at home.
 We made sure Mads wore her new Christmas PJ's...

 Chatting to the Xmas Bear who reads 'The Night Before Christmas' to you.

 Mads chose this silver heart as her decoration this year.

 The finishing touch- the star on top of the tree.
 I remember my Dad lifting me up to put it on when I was a little girl.

 Mads has a Peppa Pig advent calendar and Mummy and Daddy made this one for themselves.

 She sat on the kitchen side and helped us make festive biscuits.

-I love those blurry Christmas tree light photos that you see so I decided to have a play around with my own, if you want to see how to do it for yourself click here.
+I love those blurry Christmas tree light photos that you see so I decided to have a play around with my own.

 All in all it was a lovely weekend and I thoroughly enjoyed setting some Christmas traditions firmly in place.
 Although Mads is still a bit too young to understand we are determined to make her birthday and Christmas extra special for her.